ShoreShop/ShoreModel_Benchmark/README.md

 ### Hindcast Wave data
 The nearshore wave data used in this workshop was obtained by downscaling offshore directional wave spectra to nearshore areas.
-The offshore wave data is from the [CAWCR Wave Hindcast](https://data.csiro.au/collection/csiro:39819) produced by CSIRO.
+The offshore wave data is from the [ERA5 Wave Hindcast](https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-single-levels?tab=overview).
 The [BinWaves](https://www.sciencedirect.com/science/article/pii/S1463500324000337) approach was applied for wave downscaling.
-The significant wave height (Hs), peak wave period (Tp) and mean wave direction (Dir) were extracted along each shore-normal transect at 10 (m) depth contour with a daily interval from 1979 to 2023.
+The significant wave height (Hs), peak wave period (Tp) and mean wave direction (Dir) were extracted along each shore-normal transect at 10 (m) depth contour with a daily interval from 1940 to 2023.
 Wave roses for the three target transects are shown below to demonstrate the minimal longshore variation of wave conditions.

 <img src="figures/wave_roses.jpg" width="800">